CheckPointSW/CheckPointAnsibleMgmtCollection/README.md

   7. If you still want to use Ansible version 2.9 instead of this collection (not recommended):
     a.
 In the `hosts` file replace `ansible_network_os=check_point.mgmt.checkpoint` with `ansible_network_os=checkpoint`
     b.
 In the task in the playbook replace the module `check_point.mgmt.cp_mgmt_*` with the module `cp_mgmt_*`
+  8. Starting from version 1.0.6, when running a command which returns a task-id, and the user chooses to wait for that task to finish
+     (the default is to wait), then the output of the command will be the output of the show-task command (instead of the task-id).

 Modules
 -------